folio-org/stripes-components/lib/FilterGroups/readme.md

 whose values are all the boolean `true`.

-It therefore maps between the URL representation of a set of filters and the more programatically accessible representation that must be passed into the `<FilterGroups>` component:
+It therefore maps between the URL representation of a set of filters and the more programmatically accessible representation that must be passed into the `<FilterGroups>` component:

 	const filters = filterState(this.queryParam('filters'));